ceejbot/toastmasters/08/talent.md

 # [fit] Nobody is born
 # [fit] knowing how to program.

 ^ or dance ballet or fight with a lightsaber.
 These are learned skills.
+This implies that somewhere between the time when that "talented developer" was a baby & when she took that rock star ninja full stack job, she learned how to program.

 ---